 In addition, the massive surge in remote work is of particular concern to a pharmaceutical industry susceptible to cyberattacks.
 The increased use of personal devices and collaboration tools home networks compared to their more robust corporate and R&D equivalents is a serious concern to pharmaceutical manufacturing organizations.
 These networks are handling vast amounts of valuable data, confidential information, and intellectual property that are all attractive targets for cybercrime.

-A recent report highlights the activities of cybercriminals designed to capitalize on the chaos surrounding the COVID-19 situation in order to steal research and intellectual property, foremost through distributing ransomware designed to freeze organizations out of their own research.1 The greatest concern is with Emotet, a type of Trojan malware.
-The malicious code is primarily spread through spam emails (so-called ‘malspam’).2
+A recent report highlights the activities of cybercriminals designed to capitalize on the chaos surrounding the COVID-19 situation in order to steal research and intellectual property, foremost through distributing ransomware designed to freeze organizations out of their own research.
+The greatest concern is with Emotet, a type of Trojan malware.
+The malicious code is primarily spread through spam emails (so-called ‘malspam’).

-Pharmaceutical manufacturers now routinely engage with customers in a highly targeted way, using social media and other engagement tools alongside web presence.
-They are also increasingly participating in the data exchanged through customer and healthcare provider portals.
-But these efforts to connect with and understand customers can be exploited by cybercriminals who manipulate social networks for profit or spread dangerous misinformation about medicines.
-One study found that more than half of the world’s social media accounts are fraudulent.3
+Pharmaceutical manufacturers now routinely engage with patients in a highly targeted way, using social media and other engagement tools alongside web presence.
+They are also increasingly participating in the data exchanged through patient and healthcare provider portals.
+But these efforts to connect with and understand patients can be exploited by cybercriminals who manipulate social networks for profit or spread dangerous misinformation about medicines.
+One study found that more than half of the world’s social media accounts are fraudulent.

-Securing web properties and social media interactions is paramount for manufacturers, as the loss of data from potential customers in the early stages of the buying cycle, or sensitive personal data and medical records, could be devastating to a company’s reputation.
-Other factors such as website downtime and temporarily unavailable products due to production outages negatively impact customer experience and subsequently a brand’s reputation.
+Securing web properties and social media interactions is paramount for manufacturers, as the loss of data in the early stages of the buying cycle, or sensitive personal data and medical records, could be devastating to a company’s reputation.
+Other factors such as website downtime and temporarily unavailable products due to production outages negatively impact patient experience and subsequently a brand’s reputation.

 It must also encompass the entire cyber-physical environment of a pharmaceutical manufacturer’s data, data centers, carriers, users, critical infrastructure, and ecosystem, partners, distributed offices, and remote workers.
 This brings visibility and accessibility of data across systems to increase speed of response, while reducing the burden of alerts on IT/security staff and enabling effective reporting to the C-suite when needed.
 Fortinet technology provides pharmaceutical manufacturers with an end-to-end, integrated cybersecurity architecture that provides proactive protection against threats throughout the increasingly digital pharmaceutical value chains.